 - Board 20.0×20.0

 France.
 This Staunton chess set from 1968 was a gift of my parents and I used that set many years to play with.
 I simply did not have another playable set!
 It was not my very first one, that one is lost, but the longest present in my collection.
-Most likely it is a Lardy set, but there is no Lardy label, only a sticker on the bottom of the box stating "Made in France".
+I'm almost 100% sure it is made by Henri Lardy, but there is no Lardy label, only a sticker on the bottom of the box stating "Made in France".

 - 1968